-Regional aircraft sales hit the buffers in the third quarter, with the three main players' combined net order tally amounting to a deficit of four airframes.
+Regional aircraft sales hit the buffers in the third quarter, with the three main players' combined net tally amounting to a deficit of four orders.

-In overall terms, the order tally for the first nine months is almost on a par with last year, at 61 net, compared with 2008's figure of 65.
-However, most of these are for the new Bombardier CSeries twin-jet, for which the manufacturer signed up launch orders in the first quarter.
+In overall terms, the order tally for the first nine months is almost on a par with last year, at 61 net compared with 2008's Q1-Q3 total of 65 orders.
+However, most of these are for the new CSeries twinjet, for which Bombardier signed up the first launch orders (50) in the first quarter.

-During its fiscal third quarter, to 31 October, the airframer secured just one net order for its jet and turboprop products - a single Q400.
+During its fiscal third quarter (to 31 October), the Canadian airframer secured just one net order for its jet and turboprop products- a single Q400.
 The 22 orders from American Eagle for CRJ700s announced earlier this month will come through in its final quarter total.

-While ATR recorded no new orders in the third quarter, Embraer's increasing order deficit skewed the totals so that at the nine-month point, turboprop net orders outstrip those for jets - 35 against 26.
+While ATR recorded no new orders in the third quarter, Embraer's increasing order deficit skewed the totals so that at the nine-month point, turboprop net orders now outstrip the jets - 35 against 26.

-Overall regional aircraft output during the first nine months has declined by 5% compared with 2008, to 213 units.
-However, turboprop deliveries are up slightly on last year - 75 against 71 - while deliveries of regional jets have fallen more than 10% to 138 units.
+Meanwhile, overall regional aircraft output during the first nine months has declined 5% compared with 2008, to 213 units.
+However, turboprop deliveries are up slightly on last year (75 against 71), while regional jets have fallen more than 10% to 138 units.

 Embraer leads the field, having delivered four short of 100 aircraft during the period, although this total is down almost one-fifth on 2008.

-Bombardier has seen a year-on-year growth in output, delivering a combined 86 CRJ and Q-series aircraft, a rise of 18%.
+Conversely, Bombardier has seen a year-on-year growth in output, delivering a combined 86 CRJ/Q Series aircraft - a rise of 18%.
 ATR deliveries dipped slightly, from 35 in 2008 to 31 this year.

 Over the three months since the half-year, the combined backlog has fallen by 24 units to 755 aircraft.
 Embraer is still in charge with a 41% market share.